 - Tap water: 400ppm or below; 400 is high for tap water.

 Now that we have our goals, we can make the proper adjustments to get the ppm to where it should be.
 Here are a few water-related issues you might into and some handy solutions.

 Tap water ppm is too high:

 - There are several home options available which can drastically lower the ppm in your tap water.
 Some of these include carbon filtering, distillation, and reverse osmosis.
-Keep in mind that some processes clean the water so effectively, that you'll need to add calcium/magnesium back into the water.
+Reverse osmosis will clean your water so effectively that you’ll need to add calcium/magnesium back into the water.

 Adding a normal amount of nutrients makes ppm too high:

-- Try using nutrients made for “hard water”(water with a high concentration of minerals), such as Flora Micro Hard Water.
+- This means you’re probably using water that had high ppm before the nutrients.
+Try using nutrients made for “hard water”(water with a high concentration of minerals), such as Flora Micro Hard Water.
 This will lower the overall ppm.

 DWC Reservoir ppm is too high/low:

 - Too high: Add plain ph’d water to the reservoir and test.
 Repeat until your reservoir reaches a safe fill point, or the ppm is in the correct range.
 If the ppm is still too high, you can wait for the plant to lower the water levels, or you can change the reservoir water altogether.

 - Too low: Do the same as you would if the ppm were too high, but instead, top-off with nutrient-rich water.